-The mission of the WVSGC is “to develop a statewide infrastructure that will enhance the state’s competitiveness in aerospace-related research, education, and industrial activities.
+The mission of the WVSGC is “to develop a statewide infrastructure that will enhance the state’s competitiveness in NASA-relevant research, education, and industrial/entrepreneurial activities.
 Specifically, the Consortium aims to capture, channel, and enhance the interests and activities of current and potential scientists and engineers in its member institutions.”

 Ways to accomplish this mission have been strategically identified in three goals.